kubernetes-sigs/karpenter/designs/disruption-controls-by-reason.md

 👎 Less Flexibility: Lacks the flexibility to share a budget across multiple reasons.

 #### Pros and Cons for List and Per Reason Definitions
-Some of the Pros and Cons are shared by both Approach A, and Approach B, as they have the same advantages and disadvantages in comparison to Approach C
+Some of the Pros and Cons are shared by both list and single reason, as they have the same advantages and disadvantages in comparison to Per Reason Controls
 * 👍👍 Extends Existing API:  No Breaking API Changes, completely backwards compatible
 * 👍 No Nesting Required: Leaves budgets at the top level of the api.
 * 👎 Limited Generalization of Reason Controls: With reason being clearly tied to budgets, and other api logic being driven by disruption reason, we lose the chance to generalize per Reason controls.
 If we ever decide we need a place per action,  there will be some duplication for reason.